flamapy/flamapy.github.io/_team/university-uned.md

 promoted: true
 ---

-The UNED is currently providing support for the implementation of BDD techniques that cope with colosal feature models
+The "Universidad Nacional de Educación a Distancia" is currently providing support for the implementation of BDD techniques that cope with colosal feature models